flapcats/scripts/README.md

-# scripts
+# Other scripts that are unrelated to Maya / Houdini
-Python, PyMel scripts - primarily for Maya

-I've migrated these to vfxTools.